eluce2/fmrest/README.md

 ### Installation

-filemakerAPI can be installed using pip, or by downloading the source code on GitHub.
+fmrest can be installed using pip, or by downloading the source code on GitHub.

 ```
 pip install filemakerAPI